BYU-PCCL/mindreader/README.md

 ## sim_i.py
 Simulation file for naive agents.
-Can be run as "headless=True" to view the behavior of the agents.
+Can be run as "headless=False" to view the behavior of the agents.

 ## NaiveAgentPaths
 Contains files of pre-programmed naive agent paths